Bosch Logo

 Robert Bosch Logo 1900-1907

-The technical giant’s debut logo appeared in 1900 since the trademark was officially registered only in 1899.
-The emblem consisted of the first and last name of the founder, Robert Bosch, with two patterns on the sides.
-The font is thin, elegant, with an emphasis on “R” (she has an extended leg) and “B” (the inner stroke is located diagonally).
-The second half was occupied by the image of a magnetic bobbin and bolts with electric discharges sparkling in different directions.
+The technology giant’s debut emblem appeared in 1900, as the trademark was officially registered only in 1899.
+The emblem featured the company founder’s name, Robert Bosch, with two patterns on either side.
+The font was thin, elegant, and accentuated: “R” (with an elongated leg) and “B” (with an internal stroke diagonally).
+The second half featured an image of a magnetic spool and bolts with electrical discharges sparkling in different directions.

 1907 – 1913